Search

 Replacing a roof will always involve your insurance carrier, whether they are covering it due to storm damage or giving you a discount after the job has been completed.
 The details of home insurance policies can be confusing, especially when it comes to roofing.
 We’ll start by explaining the basics of what typical homeowners’ insurance covers when it comes to roof damage, whether it’s caused by storms, fire, or other unforeseen events.
 You’ll learn about the different types of coverage—such as replacement cost versus actual cash value—and how these affect your out-of-pocket expenses.

-• Understanding Your Home Insurance Policy
+Understanding Your Home Insurance Policy & Claims

 Multifamily Building Projects